-While a simple rum and coke might cut it at a tailgate party, chances are you're looking for something a bit more sophisticated when hosting a dinner party or holiday get-together.
-Sophisticated doesn't have to mean labor-intensive and complicated, though.
+While a simple rum and coke might cut it at a tailgate party, chances are you're looking for something a bit more sophisticated when hosting a dinner party or get-together.
+Let us just say: Sophisticated doesn't have to mean labor-intensive and complicated.
 In fact, all it takes is keeping your bar cart stocked with one extra ingredient that can be used in a variety of cocktail recipes for a simple but noticeably elevated drink.
-What's the secret ingredient?
+So what is this secret ingredient?
 Vermouth.

 Vermouth refers to a broad range of liqueurs, usually broken down into three categories: dry, sweet, and blanc.
-Dry vermouth is tart and herbaceous while sweet vermouth is rich and spiced, and blanc is sort of a combination of the two, with slightly citrusy flavors.
-It's made from 75% wine, grape juice, and alcohol.
-Fun fact: The Coca-Cola recipe is a nonalcoholic derivative of vermouth.
-Vermouth ranges from 16% to 22% ABV.
+Dry vermouth is tart and herbaceous, while sweet vermouth is rich and spiced, and blanc is a combination of the two, with slightly citrusy flavors.
+It's made with wine, grape juice, and alcohol.

-While this liqueur may sound like an unnecessary extra, it's actually considered essential in most classic cocktails, from Manhattans to martinis and negronis to Americanos.
-Learn the best ways to use vermouth for a deceivingly easy yet elegant cocktail below.
+While this liqueur may sound like an unnecessary extra, it's actually considered essential in most classic cocktails, from Manhattans to martinis and Negronis to Americanos.
+Ahead, learn the best ways to use vermouth for a deceivingly easy yet elegant cocktail below.

-Americanos are some of the simplest cocktails to make, yet there's just something sophisticated about them.
+Americanos are one of the simplest cocktails to make, yet there's just something so deliciously sophisticated about them.
 All it takes is a little Campari, sweet vermouth, seltzer water, and an orange slice.
-It's easy enough, but this Salt and Wind recipe will ensure that you get it right if you're not a seasoned mixologist.
+It's easy enough, but this Salt & Wind recipe will ensure that you get it right even if you're not a seasoned mixologist.

 Classic Negroni Sbagliato